AlertMend/AlertMend.io/public/blog/rollback-deployments-kubernetes.md

 author: "Arvind Rajpurohit"
 ---

-# How to Roll Back Deployments in Kubernetes

-Understand how Kubernetes handles rollbacks, why it's risky in production, and best practices for safe rollbacks.

 ## Understanding Kubernetes Rollbacks

 Kubernetes maintains a rollout history for Deployments, allowing you to roll back to previous versions.
 However, rollbacks can be risky if not done carefully.